MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 parameter set.

 > [!NOTE]
-> The parameters for a cmdlet or function can be included in a maximum of 32
+> For a cmdlet or function, there is a limit of 32 parameter sets.
-> parameter sets.

 The following example declares a **ComputerName** parameter in the `Computer` parameter set, a **UserName** parameter in the `User` parameter set, and a